-I understand that this development is a highly attractive commercial proposition for CMCT but I see it as having a very negative impact upon me and others as neighbouring residents of Wallacia.
+I understand that this development is a highly attractive financial proposition for CMCT but I see it as having a very negative impact upon me and others as neighbouring residents of Wallacia and our surrounding communities.
+There are other sites available for the benefit of burying the dead.